Gauri-CO/BankingSystem_MiniProject/README.md

 # BankingSystem_MiniProject

-This is a simple banking system project, made with python and OOP It consists of two classes - bank and user.
+This is a simple banking system project, developed with python as programming language using OOPS concepts.
+It consists of two classes - bank and user.

 As soon as user enters he/she is given the option to :